 The on-demand dosage is as

-- two tablets 2–24 hours before having sex
+- 2 tablets 2–24 hours before having sex

-- one tablet 24 hours after the first dose
+- 2 tablets 24 hours after the first dose

-- one tablet 24 hours after the second dose
+- 1 tablet 24 hours after the second dose

 It is important for those having sex for an extended period of time, for example, over a few days, to continue taking the pill every 24 hours.
 A person should do this until they have 2 sex-free days.